netguru/Kissme/README.md

 `Keychain` is simple wrapper build upon `Security` interface to store, save, and fetch not only passwords, but also accounts.

 ## Running sample app
-Sample app uses Maven Local for resolving `Kissme` dependencies.
+Sample app uses Maven Local for resolving `SecurePrefs` dependencies.
 Before running sample app you need to:
 1. Build the library - `./gradlew build`
 2. Publish dependencies to Maven Local - `./gradlew publishToMavenLocal`
 3. Run selected library.
 If you want to run iOS app - you need to properly configure Xcode.